Mosquito Control

 Does Spraying for Mosquitoes Actually Work?

 This is why re-application every 21–28 days is necessary: you're maintaining an ongoing barrier against a continuous source, not making a one-time fix.
+The barrier also only ever deals with the mosquitoes that reach your yard, so any standing water you do control — rain barrels, clogged gutters, plant saucers — is worth treating with a BTI larvicide such as granular BTI mosquito bits, which kill the larvae before they ever emerge as adults.
 Homeowners near Toronto's ravines, Mississauga's Credit River, or any natural watercourse will see the most dramatic results because their mosquito pressure is highest and the treated barrier makes the biggest difference.

 What Affects How Long Mosquito Spray Lasts?